 sei_nal_unit_length: indicates the length in bytes of the SEI NAL unit.

 sei_nal_unit: contains the SEI NAL unit as specified in ISO/IEC 23090-3.

+trailing_bits: padding bits to ensure payloads are 8-bit aligned.
+Shall all be 0.

 The semantics of the other parameters are the same as for VvcDecoderConfigurationRecord as defined in ISO/IEC 14496-15.